18 christmas destinations in Europe

 Another destination within Alsace worth visiting during Christmas (in fact at any time of the year) is Colmar, a small town that seems to be taken from a fairy tale.
 I visited Colmar during the summer but I don’t even want to imagine how magical it must be at Christmas.

-Dates for Colmar Christmas Market: From November 26 to December 29.
+Dates for Colmar Christmas Market 2024: from November 26th to December 29th.

 2. Lille (France), my favorite Christmas destination in Europe